-OUT OF STOCK - NEXT BATCH ETA 18/09/19 - Buckfast queens are the result of the pioneering breeding work of the Benedictine monk "Brother Adam", who travelled all over the globe to create the "perfect bee".
-ORDER BEFORE 8AM FOR IMMEDIATE DISPATCH (WHEN ORDERED BEFORE 8AM MON - THUR AND IN STOCK) - No calls required to confirm, if the system allows you to order it means there is stock!
+PRE ORDER FOR MID APRIL 2020 - Buckfast queens are the result of the pioneering breeding work of the Benedictine monk "Brother Adam", who travelled all over the globe to create the "perfect bee".
+PRE ORDER ONLY

 As of June 2019 onward any cancelled Queen orders will incur a £5 restocking / admin fee.
 As Queen's are perishable items it is not good for them to be kept longer than required as a result of a cancellation.

-Queens will arrive in an introduction cage marked Green for 2019 and unclipped.
+Queens will arrive in an introduction cage marked Blue for 2020 and unclipped.
 Please note to beginners - you cannot start a colony with a queen only, you require either a full hive, package or a nuc.

 Queens are only posted Monday-Thursday to avoid being in the post during the weekend.
 Only queens specified for Saturday delivery will be posted Fridays.